Dance, De Montfort University

 Matthias Sperling (2009) Dance UK Interview with Matthias Sperling from Siobhan Davies Dance new work, The Collection [Online].
 Available at: https://www.danceuk.org/news/article/interview-with-matthias-sperling-from-siobhan-davies-new-work-the-collection/

-Please see my website: www.matthias-sperling.com
+Please see my website for up to date activities: www.matthias-sperling.com